Rule Change: Completed

-This rule change request proposes changes to improve frequency control and system security in the national electricity market.
+This rule introduces changes to improve frequency control and system security in the national electricity market.

 Stable frequency is an important part of maintaining a secure power system.
 Frequency varies whenever electricity supply does not exactly match consumer demand and uncontrolled changes in frequency can cause blackouts.

-On 19 December 2019 made a draft rule to require all scheduled and semi-scheduled generators in the NEM to support the secure operation of the power system by responding automatically to changes in power system frequency.
+On 26 March 2020, the Commission made a final rule to require all scheduled and semi-scheduled generators in the NEM to support the secure operation of the power system by responding automatically to changes in power system frequency.

-The draft rule is designed to address an immediate need for improved frequency control which has been identified by AEMO.
-The draft rule is intended to commence on 4 June 2020 and sunset after 3 years on 4 June 2023.
+The final rule is designed to address the immediate need to improve frequency control as identified by AEMO and the other rule change proponent Dr Peter Sokolowski .
+The substantive elements of the final rule commence on 4 June 2020 and sunset after 3 years on 4 June 2023.